nv-morpheus/Morpheus/docs/source/getting_started.md

-  deserialize     Messages are logically partitioned based on the pipeline config's `pipeline_batch_size` parameter. dropna          Drop null data entries from a DataFrame. filter          Filter message by a classification threshold. from-appshield  Source stage is used to load Appshield messages from one or more plugins into a dataframe.
+  deserialize     Messages are logically partitioned based on the pipeline config's `pipeline_batch_size` parameter. dropna          Drop null data entries from a DataFrame. filter          Filter message by a classification threshold. from-appshield  Source stage is used to load Appshield messages from one or more plugins into a DataFrame.
 It normalizes nested json messages and arranges them
-                  into a dataframe by snapshot and source. from-file       Load messages from a file. from-kafka      Load messages from a Kafka cluster. inf-identity    Perform inference for testing that performs a no-op.
+                  into a DataFrame by snapshot and source. from-file       Load messages from a file. from-kafka      Load messages from a Kafka cluster. inf-identity    Perform inference for testing that performs a no-op.